Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Evaluation

-Similar to how word embeddings have been used for word similarity and for similar word and document retrieval~\cite{Mikolov2013EfficientEO, Devlin2019BERTPO}, our graph dataset enables \textit{action similarity} and \textit{similar action retrieval} leveraging action-specific properties in the multi-modal space.
+Similar to how word embeddings have been used for word similarity and for retrieving similar words and documents~\cite{Mikolov2013EfficientEO, Devlin2019BERTPO}, our graph dataset enables \textit{action similarity} and \textit{similar action retrieval} leveraging action-specific properties in the multi-modal space.

 To show the usefulness of our graph-based action embeddings, we test them on the \textit{similar action retrieval} downstream task.
 Specifically, we compare two action representations: textual (Action Sentence-BERT embeddings) and graph-based (graph weighted average of neighbor nodes Action Sentence-BERT embeddings).
-In \Cref{fig:KNN} we show the top three nearest neighbor actions, from each of the representations, for three random action queries from our dataset.
+In \cref{fig:KNN}, we show the top three nearest neighbor actions from each of the representations for three random action queries from our dataset.
 We observe that \textit{each representation captures different types of information}.
 The actions obtained with textual representations are more syntactically similar to the action query, sharing either the verb or the object.
 This can be undesirable, as many retrieved actions are too repetitive and not always relevant to the action query: \eg{}, ``build desk'': ``build bookshelf'', ``build house''.
-In contrast, the actions obtained with graph representations are more \textit{diverse} and capture \textit{location information}, i.e., actions expected to be temporally close in a video: \eg{}, ``build desk'': ``use knife'', ``add storage'', ``put piece of wood''.
+In contrast, the actions obtained with graph representations are more \textit{diverse} and capture \textit{location information}, \ie{}, actions expected to be temporally close in a video: \eg{}, ``build desk'': ``use knife'', ``add storage'', ``put piece of wood''.

-\paragraph{Novelty vs. Relevance in Action Retrieval.} A major focus in the field of Information Retrieval has been the development of retrieval models that maximize both the relevance and the novelty among higher-ranked documents~\cite{Carbonell1998TheUO}.
+\paragraph{Novelty vs\onedot{} Relevance in Action Retrieval.} A major focus in the field of Information Retrieval has been the development of retrieval models that maximize both the relevance and the novelty among higher-ranked documents~\cite{Carbonell1998TheUO}.
 For the task of action retrieval, we can approximate \textit{relevance} through the \textit{location} relevance of an action, and \textit{novelty} through the \textit{diversity} of the actions retrieved.